"Please write an article telling people with less than $15,000 a year of retirement income how they are supposed to survive." — R.S., by e-mail

 Another report on the Social Security Web site tells us that the average Social Security benefit for a retired worker is now $1,082.30 a month.
 That's before the Medicare part B premium of $96.40.

-The solution here isn't more money or another government program.
+The solution here isn't more money

 The solution is social.
 It is called sharing -- having enough social skill to multiply your effective income to a level far greater than it could be made with ordinary cash.

 One of the benefits of the last 50 years is that prosperity has raised our expectations.
 We expect to own our house, to have our own bedroom, our own bathroom, our own car, our own phone (preferably mobile), our own TV set, and we want to eat what we want for dinner, not what everyone else is having.
 That makes life very expensive.

 The productive social alternative is sharing.
 Economists call it "economies of shared living."
 Most of us think about it in regard to marriage.
 While two people can't live for the price of one, the cost of living doesn't double when you get married.
 Divorce, on the other hand, involves returning to the dis-economies of non-shared living.
 That's why one spouse, or both, suffers a lower standard of living after divorce.

 Now let's examine how economies of shared living can benefit a retiree.
 Imagine a single retiree living in a 55-and-over trailer park.
 She has a monthly net Social Security benefit of $1,000.
 From that she has to pay $400 for land rent and $300 for the loan payment on the manufactured home.
 That leaves only $300 a month for food, clothing, transportation and everything else.

 Now let's imagine the same person as she creates a "family" of retirees.
 She has a 1,400-square-foot doublewide with four bedrooms and two bathrooms.
 Let's see how things change as she builds her "family" and they pool their income to share their expenses.